Friendship vs contact evanglism

 Contact Evangelism

 What should we be doing then?
-The bible encourages us to do what I would call 'Contact Evangelism' – that is, meet and share the gospel with as many different contacts who come in and out of our lives as possible.
+The bible encourages us to do what I call 'Contact Evangelism' – that is, make contacts, and share the gospel.
 The scriptures encourage us to pray for boldness and clarity.
 Boldness means to be open and honest about our faith.
 Clarity means to speak the truth plainly.

-1. Pray for opportunities to meet new people and for boldness to share the gospel with them.
+1. Pray for opportunities to meet new people and for boldness to be open and take opportunities to share the gospel.
 Please also pray for me that I would not grow weary and that I would be worthy of imitation in this regard.

 2. Find a place to meet lots of people – a revolving door kind of situation.
-Your workplace might work like this, but alternatively, you could join a sports team or regularly hang out at a local park.
+Your workplace might work like this, but alternatively, you could join a sports team or hang out at a local park with friends.

 4. Be resource ready.
-Always carry a two ways to live, an invite to something, and a few copies of the Essential Jesus in your bag/pocket.
+Always carry a two ways to live, an invite to something, or a few copies of the Essential Jesus in your bag/pocket/pram (they may give you a funny look, but all you need to say is that your faith really matters to you, and it's fine.
+Authenticity is attractive.

 5. Steel yourself for rejection.
 My sister likes to ask people to read the bible with her.
-She once told me that generally, 1 out of every 6 or 7 women will say yes to her invitation.
-So she just needs to brace herself for the 5 or 6 rejections and hold out hope for that one.
+She reckons that 1 out of every 6 or 7 women will say yes to her invitation.
+So she needs to brace herself for the 5 or 6 rejections and hold out hope for that one.

 6. Practice makes progress.
-Even if someone does reject you, or a conversation doesn’t go great, each new stranger gives you a fresh start and (maybe) a chance to learn from your mistakes.
+Even if someone does reject you, or a conversation doesn’t go great, each new person is a fresh start, and you'll constantly be learning and improving.
+Why not build the muscle by doing something once a day that scares you?

 Summary

 To summarise then, the problem with FE is that in the end it destroys both Friendship and Evangelism.
 Because it gets Friendship and Evangelism the wrong way around.
-Friendship isn’t a means to evangelism; evangelism is the means by which we make friends – friends of God and his people.
+Friendship isn’t a means to evangelism; evangelism is the means by which we make friends.

-We should embrace Contact Evangelism (or if that strikes you as distant, ‘Friendly Evangelism’).
-We should lead with the gospel, put our best foot forward (the gospel) as we love the people around us enough to proclaim Christ.
-This approach accords with the biblical pattern, the nature of the gospel itself, the doctrine of election, is honest and effective.
+We should embrace Contact Evangelism (or if that strikes you as distant, ‘Friendly Evangelism’) as a church family.
+Meet people, care about people enough to ask Spiritual questions, and get the gospel out there.
+This approach accords with the biblical pattern, the nature of the gospel itself, and the doctrine of election, as well as being honest and effective.

 References